-The assessment was extended to also identify the potential for these habitats to support other features of nature conservation importance, such as species afforded legal protection under either Irish or European legislation.
+These assessments were extended to also identify the potential for these habitats to support other features of nature conservation importance, such as species afforded legal protection under either Irish or European legislation.

-Following the completion of the habitat survey, it was deemed necessary to undertake additional specialist surveys for breeding birds, please see details below.
+Following the completion of the initial habitat survey, it was deemed necessary to undertake additional specialist surveys for breeding birds, please see details below.